 SBA's loan decision may take 30 or more days.
 In the meantime, once applicants have submitted their loan application, they can request an advance on their loan of up to \$10,000, which is called an emergency grant.
-The size of the emergency grant is determined by the business's number of employees.
 As long as the emergency grant is used to pay expenses in-line with EIDL acceptable purposes, the applicant is not required to pay back the emergency grant, even if the applicant ends up not receiving the broader EIDL.
 However, the EIDL emergency grant amount will be deducted from any amount of PPP loan forgiveness the borrower may otherwise be receiving.